How does life insurance work?

 - Submit forms and supporting documentation.
-Your beneficiaries submit completed claims form, your death certificate and other documents as requested.
+Your beneficiaries submit the completed claim form, your death certificate and other documents as requested.
 They’ll also indicate their payout preferences, either a lump sum or structured annuities.

 - Wait for assessment.
 Your insurer assesses your policy’s claim and supporting documentation.
 The process can take anywhere from a week to a month or more.

 - Learn claim decision.
 Your insurer announces whether your policy’s claim is accepted, declined or requires additional information.
-If it’s accepted, your insurer pays out the claim by check as requested by the beneficiaries.
-Ongoing payments can be sent by check or direct deposit to a bank account.
+If it’s accepted, your insurer pays out the claim by cheque as requested by the beneficiaries.
+Ongoing payments can be sent by cheque or direct deposit to a bank account.